OpenROV/openrov-cockpit/docs/UI-ARCHITECTURE.md

 ## It only runs on the latest browsers ##
 Goals:
-* Capable system that can harnest the full power of the topside hardware
+* Capable system that can harness the full power of the topside hardware
 * Minimize support costs

 Benefits that we enjoy:
-* Resonable computational capability with any other platform that might be used
+* Reasonable computational capability with any other platform that might be used
 * We avoid the whole legacy browser issue

 This document is intended to give a developer an overview of how the UI portion of the OpenROV stack is arranged.